jbtobar/jbtobar.github.io/README.md

 # Juan Bernardo Tobar

-Blockchain Engineer and Founder of ADOM Inc.
+Bringing to life products that leverage blockchain technology to make peoples lives easier - Blockchain Engineer and Founder at ADOM Inc.